NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/Vocabulary.md

      bug: An error in a program.

-     debugging: The process of  nding and removing errors.
+     debugging: The process of finding and removing errors.

      high-level language: A programming language that is designed to be easy for humans to read and write.

      low-level language: A programming language that is designed to be easy for a computer to run.
-Also called \machine language" or \assembly language".
+Also called "machine language" or "assembly language".

      portable: The ability of a program to run on more than one kind of computer.